 To have soul mates, true friendship

-To avoid loneliness and share life with others
+To share life with others

 |Having a fat bank account i.e. six figures this year||To cover your lifestyle